jbcoe/allocators/TALK.md

 * Assorted members of the C++ community for their ongoing work on allocators.

-We've been the grateful recipients of a great deal of wisdom.
+We have been the grateful recipients of a great deal of wisdom.
 Mistakes are our own.